The best TPRM software for 2026

 |---|---|

-| Strong risk intelligence: Access to data networks can accelerate assessments. | Workflow integration: Confirm native depth with ticketing (for example, Jira, ServiceNow) and your compliance stack before buying. |
+| Strong risk intelligence networks | Confirm native depth with Jira, ServiceNow, and your compliance stack |

 How to choose the right TPRM software